 - 4.1.
 As the lead provider the college considers the quality of delivery to the employer and student to be extremely important.
-To that end, it will ensure that robust processes are in place to manage the delivery of all apprenticeship programmes both on standards and frameworks.
+To that end, it will ensure that robust processes are in place to manage the delivery of all apprenticeship programmes.
 This is managed through an initial introduction to the employer and student via a welcome email that identifies that the college is directly linked to their chosen training provider and its part in the delivery process, with opportunities for contacting the college directly. - 4.2.
 Carry out detailed quality calls/online surveys to both the employer and the student to ensure confidence that they are receiving good quality delivery and are on track. - 4.3.
 Build a relationship with the employer's recommended EPAO Awarding Body. - 4.4.
-Blended delivery of in-person workshops and online courses throughout the duration of the apprenticeship programme to support directed learning & self-study of knowledge, skills and behaviours and a contribution to 20% OTJ in areas such as health & safety, safeguarding and Prevent and wellness support. - 4.5.
+Blended delivery of in-person workshops and online courses throughout the duration of the apprenticeship programme to support directed learning & self-study of knowledge, skills and behaviours and a contribution to OTJ in areas such as health & safety, safeguarding and Prevent, wellness support and sector-specific modules. - 4.5.
 Engage with the employer where necessary to ensure the student is supported to participate with their programmes. - 4.6.
-An experienced Work-Based Learning (WBL) standards verifier and compliance officer will carry out unannounced remote 'desktop' audits. - 4.7.
-Using reviews as the college's 'window' into the student's progress at a 10-12 week point; the college monitors the quality of the detail of these reviews which include personal development targets, stretch and challenge and skills, knowledge & behaviours.
+An experienced Work-Based Learning (WBL compliance officer will carry out announced and unannounced remote 'desktop' audits. - 4.7.
+Using reviews as the college's 'window' into the student's progress at a 10-12 week point; the college monitors the quality of the detail of these reviews which include personal development targets, stretch and challenge, skills, knowledge & behaviours along with progress towards the OTJ target.